‘Weeeee!’ Some national parks open to visitors post-shutdown

 “We’re certainly grateful that all of our dedicated rangers and park service staff are back at work,” Litterst said.

 In the New York area, airport operations were returning to normal, just a day after LaGuardia Airport and Newark Liberty International Airport both experienced at least 90-minute delays in takeoffs because of the shutdown — which caused a ripple effect throughout the system.
 On Saturday, the Federal Aviation Administration reported that flights at LaGuardia and John F. Kennedy International Airport were landing and taking off Saturday morning with 15-minute delays.
-There were no other major delays nationwide, according to the FAA’s website.
+There were no other major delays nationwide, according to the FAA’s website, which tracks flight delays.

 Some parts of the government were taking a little more time to open up.